luxiaolululu/luxiaolululu.github.io/source/_posts/IOS-AudioUnit.md

 > At the same time, render callbacks have a strict performance requirement that you must adhere to.
 A render callback lives on a real-time priority thread on which subsequent render calls arrive asynchronously.
 The work you do in the body of a render callback takes place in this time-constrained environment.
 If your callback is still producing sample frames in response to the previous render call when the next render call arrives, you get a gap in the sound.
 For this reason you must not take locks, allocate memory, access the file system or a network connection, or otherwise perform time-consuming tasks in the body of a render callback function.

+> This is the prototype for a function callback Proc that is used both with the
+					AudioUnit render notification API and the render input callback.
+See kAudioUnitProperty_SetRenderCallback property or AudioUnitAddRenderNotify.
+					This callback is part of the process of a call to AudioUnitRender.
+As a notification it is called either before or after the audio unit's render operations.
+As a render input callback, it is called to provide input data for the particular input bus the callback is attached too.

 总结一下

 - request data的过程叫做render call 或者 pull。如下图所示的灰色箭头。